millionhz/network-security-notes/content/docs/5-cryptography/symmetric/polyalphabetic.md

 Repeating plain text encrypted with the repeating key of the Vigener Cipher will result in the same cipher text.
 An attacker can use this info to extract information about the key.

-This is due to the fact that the key length is shorted than the cipher length.
+This is due to the fact that the key length is shorter than the cipher length.

 # Vernam / One-time Pad ⭐

+Key length is equal to the message length.

 XOR each bit of the plain text with each bit of the key.